 2.3.5 The SVAA shall maintain information relating to files received from HHDAs as specified in Appendix 1.

-2.3A Virtual Lead Party Data
+2.3A Virtual Lead Party and NETSO Data

-2.3A.1 The SVAA shall input and validate every data file received from a Virtual Lead Party (VLP) following provision of a service as indicated in the SVA Metering System Balancing Services Register, within the time period specified in BSCP602.
+2.3A.1 The SVAA shall input and validate every data file received from a Virtual Lead Party (VLP) or the NETSO as indicated in the SVA Metering System Register, within the time period specified in BSCP602.

-2.3A.2 In relation to any data file received from a VLP, the SVAA shall inform that VLP, in accordance with BSCP602, of any validation errors and specify their nature.
+2.3A.2 In relation to any data file received from a VLP or the NETSO, the SVAA shall inform that VLP or the NETSO, in accordance with BSCP602, of any validation errors and specify their nature.

-2.3A.3 Where the SVAA has received more than one data file which has passed validation from the same VLP for the same Settlement Period, the SVAA shall use the file with the latest Sequence Number in the file header.
+2.3A.3 Where the SVAA has received more than one data file which has passed validation from the same VLP or the NETSO for the same Settlement Period, the SVAA shall use the file with the latest Sequence Number in the file header.

-2.3A.4 The SVAA shall maintain information relating to files received from VLPs as specified in Appendix 1.
+2.3A.4 The SVAA shall maintain information relating to files received from VLPs or the NETSO as specified in Appendix 1.

 2.3B Activations Data